Historicizing IQ Testing: Intelligence Assessments and their Role in Norwegian Society from the 1900s to the Present - cover image

 (editor)

-Associate Professor at University of Oslo
+Associate professor and Research project leader at University of Oslo

-Jon Røyne Kyllingstad is a historian and associate professor at the University of Oslo, Museum for University and Science History, where he is the leader of the research project "Historicizing intelligence".
-He is specialised in the history of science and the history of academic institutions in the period approx. 1870 – 2000.
+Jon Røyne Kyllingstad is a historian and associate professor at the University of Oslo, Museum of University History/Museum of Cultural History, where he is the leader of the research project Historicizing Intelligence, which this book is based upon.
+He is a specialist in the history of science and the history of academic institutions with a focus on Norway.
 He was previously head conservator at the Norwegian Museum of Technology.
-His last book Rase: en vitenskapshistorie (Race: a history of a science) sums up two decades of work on changing ideas about race, ethnicity and the nation, within physical anthropology, genetics, and humanities disciplines such as archaeology and history in Norway.
+His last book Rase: en vitenskapshistorie [Race: a history of a science] sums up two decades of work on changing ideas about race, ethnicity and the nation, within physical anthropology, genetics, and humanities disciplines such as archaeology and history in Norway.
+Similar topics were also addressed in Measuring the Master Race, published by Open Book Publishers in 2014.